Take fertility research further

 Current Projects

-Since the start of the initiative we have received more than 70 applications from 16 countries across Europe.
+Since the start of the initiative in 2019 we have received more than 100 applications.

 The academic standard of applications is always very high and successful projects have been chosen on their merit, innovation and feasibility, and are aligned to our overall goal of improving fertility treatments.
 Below is the list of projects which have been awarded the BIRTH grant